 Sometimes referred to as "antebellum architecture," southern architecture is often defined by large homes on farms or plantations that feature massive, wrap-around porches, sloping, exterior staircases, large windows, and Greek-inspired columns.
-Because "antebellum" translates to "prewar" in Latin, true southern homes are those built prior to the Civil War in the 1860s—and it's estimated that only 20 percent of these original structures still stand today.
+Because "antebellum" translates to "prewar" in Latin, true southern homes are those built prior to the Civil War in the 1860s—and it's estimated that fewer than 20 percent of these original structures still stand today.

 Although classical southern architecture is defined by a specific time period, revivalist home builders have drawn inspiration from these dramatic southern homes for decades.
 Other architectural types, such as Louisiana's French Colonial homes, have provided inspiration, as well.
 Read on to learn more about southern architecture, including its history, must-have architectural elements, and where you'll find the largest collections of southern-style homes.

 The History of Southern Architecture

 Prior to the Civil War, neoclassical architectural styles, like Greek Revival, Gothic Revival, Italian, and other similar Mediterranean styles were popular among southern home builders.
 Although European building techniques were becoming extremely popular among American home owners, plantation and farm owners in the South chose these styles for their drama and practicality: The large, wrap-around porches provided coverage from the hot, southern sun; large windows allowed a breeze to pass through the home, as did exterior staircases and hallways; and high ceilings enabled heat to rise within the home, keeping the living areas cooler.